xasanovelbek/SwinjectExample/README.md

 # SwinjectExample
-In this project I chose MVVM architectural pattern.
+In this project I chose MVVM architectural pattern in order to design applications structure.
 Also I used "Swinject" framework for control my dependencies.
 For binding datas, apples own framework  "Combine"  was chosen.
 For networking process I decided to use simple "URLSession" API.
 I download images from URL by using "Kingfisher" pod.
-Local database was created by using "CoreData"
+Local database was created by using "CoreData".